RagnarB83/ash-documentation/docs/molcrys.rst

 It also means that the charge-iterations are only performed for *mainfrag*.
 For each molecular fragment, we define an object of class Fragmenttype with a name e.g. "Phosphate", elemental formula, e.g. "PO4H2", and define the charge and multiplicity of that fragment.
-The elemental formula is crucial as from the formula the nuclear charges is calculated which is used to identify these fragments in the molecular crystal.
+The elemental formula is crucial as from the formula the total nuclear charge is calculated which is used to identify these fragments in the molecular crystal.
 Once the fragments are defined we group them together in the following order as a list called fragmentobjects:     fragmentobjects=[mainfrag,counterfrag1]